 The Grand Canyon is a geological spectacle and one of the best national park vacations in the U.S.!
 Carved by the Colorado River, this

 Families can choose to explore the North Rim or South Rim.
 While both rims offer stunning views, the South Rim is the more popular of the two due to its’ accessibility off the main road.
+The Rim Trail is a paved section right along the rim of the Grand Canyon and offers great views for a gentle hike.
+You can choose how far you want to go before turning back or take a shuttle back to the start of the hike.
 Kids will enjoy the visitor’s center, where they can learn about the geology of the park and walk the glass Skywalk overlook on the edge of the North Rim.
-Rafting the Colorado River is also a very popular activity for families when visiting the Grand Canyon.
+Rafting the Colorado River is also a very popular activity for families when visiting the Grand Canyon during the warmer months.

 The difference when visiting the Grand Canyon is that most people will not hike down to the bottom.
 A day hike is very difficult, as it can take several hours to venture down into the canyon and then even longer for the strenuous hike back up.
 Backpacking is more common in this area.
-Families can hike a section of the Bright Angel Trail or the South Kaibab Trail to get some views and pictures of the Grand Canyon.
+Families can day hike a section of the Bright Angel Trail or the South Kaibab Trail to get some views and pictures of the Grand Canyon from deeper inside the canyon.
 Other options to reach the bottom are taking a mule ride down or a helicopter tour that lands at the base.

 The Grand Hotel